 There are several things that you can do to make your website mobile-friendly such as improving its loading time — nobody has the time to be waiting around for pages to load when on the go.

-Implementing responsive design which will result in better user experience and being careful of how you use pop-ups since these can be frustrating to get rid especially on mobile devices.
+Implementing responsive design which will result in a better user experience and being careful of how you use pop-ups since these can be frustrating to get rid especially on mobile devices.

 Additionally, there is the option to create mobile-specific content and even have a dedicated mobile URL.